-Aston Villa Women v Reading Women
+Reading held by Aston Villa in WSL

 Post update

-Mayumi Pacheco (Aston Villa Women) wins a free kick on the left wing.
+Rachel Corsie (Aston Villa Women) wins a free kick on the right wing.

 Post update